For Premier Experiences, Experience Premier

 After an overnight flight from the United States, land in Lyon, France.

-Day 1: Meet & Greet at Lyon-Saint Exupéry Airport by our local Premier Tours & Travel representatives for a private group transfer* to the world capital of gastronomy, Lyon in the Rhône region, before checking in to enjoy your luxury accommodations, Hotel Boscolo.
-This evening, enjoy a Traditional Lyonnais Dinner to welcome you to France and prepare your senses for the culinary adventures that lie ahead on tour with Chef Bob Waggoner.
+Day 1: Meet & Greet at Lyon-Saint Exupéry Airport by our local Premier Tours & Travel representatives for a private group transfer* to the world capital of gastronomy, Lyon in the Rhône region, before checking in to enjoy your luxury accommodations, Hotel Boscolo (or similar).
+This evening will be at leisure.

-Day 2: The next day, enjoy a guided walking tour of Old Lyon, the historic district and UNESCO World Heritage Site, including the ancient Roman theater of Fourvère, La Basilique Notre Dame de Fourvière, and the funicular.
-You will have the remainder of the day at leisure to explore Lyon.
+Day 2: The next day, enjoy a guided walking tour of Lyon, including the historic UNESCO World Heritage district to see the ancient Roman theater of Fourvière, La Basilique Notre Dame de Fourvière, and ride the funicular.
+You will have the afternoon at leisure to explore Lyon.
+Reconnect to experience a fantastic dinner cruise to experience Lyon from the water.

 Day 3: On your final full day in Lyon, explore the Croix-Rousse district, which is the former silk-weaving district.
 Learn about the history of silk weaving and experience a live silk weaving demonstration before enjoying one of the most beautiful panoramic views of the city.
 Transfer to Les Halles de Lyon for a guided food tour, including tastings and wine, with time for shopping.
 The balance of your day and dinner is at leisure..